 Happy Memorial Day, everyone.
 And hug your service member for the rest of your lives.

-Romm Gatongay is an air command and control Marine officer stationed in Quantico, Virginia.
-He originally hails from Torrance, California, a place that is considered a melting pot of many races and where he learned to accept others for their diverse backgrounds.
-Romm is happy to lend his time to AMPA, which he admires and considers a viable resource of knowledge and support for the spouses and significant others of gay and lesbian service members.
-His opinions expressed here are his own and do not represent the United States Marine Corps or the Department of Defense.
+Romm Gatongay is a retired United States Marine Corps Officer who served 17 of his 20 years living a double life under Don’t Ask Don’t Tell.
+He is happily married to his partner of 10 years and is living in the National Capital Region.
+Romm originally hails from Torrance, California, a place that is considered a melting pot of many races and values and where he learned to accept others for their diverse backgrounds.
+He is happy to lend his time to AMPA, which he admires and considers a viable resource of knowledge and support for the spouses and significant others of gay and lesbian service members.
+Romm’s opinions expressed here are his own and do not represent the United States Marine Corps or the Department of Defense.